-Standard 057 | Health Care Orders | Compliant: Yes
+Standard 057 Health Care Orders

-written procedure to carry out the orders of the Health Authority/Medical Director relating to an inmate's medical care.
+Correctional facilities, in conjunction with the Health Authority/Medical Director, shall establish a written procedure to carry out the orders of the Health Authority/Medical Director relating to an inmate's medical care.
 Staff shall document all treatment administered to inmates pursuant to orders of the Health Authority/Medical Director.
 Staff must be trained and able to respond to inmate medical emergencies within a four-minute response time.

-Standard 058 Inmate Death Notification
+Standard 058 | Inmate Death Notification